-Health & Injuries
+Health and Injuries

 Since participation in the Campus Rec program is on a voluntary basis, neither the University nor any Campus Rec staff member will accept responsibility for injuries sustained while participating in scheduled activities.
-All participating students must have medical insurance and must have completed the waiver form.
+All participating students are encouraged to have health insurance.